kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-Next we embed and visualize the complete joint graph.
+Next we embed and visualize the complete joint graph:

-**Note:** embedding estimation will run the first time around.
-Please see `$embedGraph()` function for additional embedding options.
+**Note:** An embedding estimation will run the first time around.
+Please see the `$embedGraph` function for additional embedding options.

-Note 2: both functions `$plotGraph` and `$plotPanel` are based on the function `conos::embeddingPlot` and forward all visualization parameters to this function.
-So, to get full list of the possible parameters see `?conos::embeddingPlot` and examples below.
+Also, both functions `$plotGraph` and `$plotPanel` are constructed off of the main function `conos::embeddingPlot` and will pass all visualization parameters to this main function.
+So, to get full list of the possible parameters please refer to `?conos::embeddingPlot` and the examples below.

 ``` r
 con$plotGraph(alpha=0.1)